au2/blue-button-benchmark/README.md

 Actual content of the entries are fully synthetic data with string and arrays of predetermined length and predetermined number values.

-Each scenario has a few steps corresponding to patient actions.
+Each scenario has steps corresponding to patient actions.
 A value of `step_delay` in seconds is used between each step in the implementation.

 ### New Patient Scenario